nizarf-cfai/agent-win-vm3/system_prompts/side_agent_parser.md

 navigate_canvas
 - The user wants to SEE something on the canvas GUI.
-- Keywords: "show", "open", "display", "go to", "navigate to", "view", "timeline", "panel".
+- Keywords: "show",  "navigate to".

 generate_task
 - The user wants an ACTION performed, a workflow, or data retrieval.
-- Keywords: "create task", "make plan", "pull data", "retrieve data", "process", "execute", "set up", "organize steps".
+- Keywords: "create task","pull data", "retrieve data".
-- If the user is TELLING the system to *do* something → choose generate_task.

 get_easl_answer
 - ONLY if the user explicitly says "EASL" OR "guideline".

+create_schedule
+- Used when the user asks to arrange, plan, book, or follow up investigations or tests.
+- Examples: "schedule", "arrange", "book".

+- Choose this only if the user intends *future scheduling or arrangements*.

+send_notification
+- Used when the user wants to send update or information a specialist, GP, or care team.
+- Keywords: "send", "notify", "update", "inform", "tell specialist", "escalate".
+- Use ONLY if clear intent to communicate externally

 general  (DEFAULT)
 - Used when the user is: